Arkansas Lemon Law: Your Complete Legal Guide

 If the consumer chooses a refund, the manufacturer must provide:

-- Incidental damages: Towing costs, rental car expenses, and similar costs
+- Incidental damages: Towing costs, rental car expenses, and similar out-of-pocket costs

-Usage Deduction: The manufacturer may deduct a reasonable allowance for the consumer’s use of the vehicle based on miles driven before the first repair attempt:
+The manufacturer may deduct a reasonable allowance for the consumer's use of the vehicle.
+The deduction also accounts for any physical damage sustained while under the consumer's ownership.
+The usage offset is calculated based on miles driven before the first repair attempt:

 Usage Deduction = (Purchase Price x Miles at First Repair) / 120,000